-Dr. Susan Spiegel, ’01 and core faculty member of The Sanville Institute is the Coordinator of the Adolescent and Child Treatment Program at the Maple Center.
+Susan Spiegel, LCSW, PhD, ’01, Faculty, is the Coordinator of the Adolescent and Child Treatment Program at the Maple Center.
 Recent presentations include participation on a panel entitled When Spouses Stray offered at the NMCOP conference in Chicago in March 2007 and at the COP conference in Los Angeles in November 2007.
 (AAPCSW).
 She also teaches at the Reiss-Davis Post-Doctoral Fellowship Program.
 She recently presented a Child Development and Psychotherapy PsyD program on Trauma Treatment with Adolescents.

-Silvio Machado, PhD, core faculty member of The Sanville Institute has a new publication: Machado, S. (2015), “Faith, family, and coming out: Andrew’s Poem.”
+Silvio Machado, PhD, Faculty, has a new publication: Machado, S. (2015), “Faith, family, and coming out: Andrew’s Poem.”
 Journal of Poetry Therapy.
 He earned his MA in 2015 in Jungian/Archetypal psychotherapy from Sonoman State University.
 In 2016, he joined adjunct faculty at Saybrook University in their conseling proram and in the department of Psychotherapy at Sonoma State University.

 La Shonda Coleman, a Sanville doctoral student, moderated a panel discussion at the Broad Stage Theater in Santa Monica, CA following the screening of “The Hunting Ground” – a powerful documentary film on college campus sexual assault and how college institutions have mishandled sexual assault complaints.
 La Shonda will moderate the panel that will include/feature Emmy Award wining film director Amy Ziering and Kirby Dick, along with campus administrators and student activists.

-Samoan Barish, DSW, former Dean of The Sanville Institute and core faculty member will be receiving The Lifetime Achievement Award on March 14, 2015 at the American Association for Psychoanalysis in Clinical Social Work conference in Durham, North Carolina.
+Samoan Barish, DSW, PhD, Dean Emeritus, Faculty, received The Lifetime Achievement Award on March 14, 2015 at the American Association for Psychoanalysis in Clinical Social Work conference in Durham, North Carolina.
 She was re-elected to the board of the International Federation for Psychoanalytic Education as well as Chair of Awards and is president of the American Association for Psychoanalysis in Clinical Social Work (APPCSW) (formerly NMCOP) and a board member of the International Federation for Psychoanalytic Education.

-Dr. Whitney van Nouhuys, ’05 was recently selected to be a supervisor in the Training Program of The Psychotherapy Institute in Berkeley.
+Whitney van Nouhuys, PhD, ’05 was selected to be a supervisor in the Training Program of The Psychotherapy Institute in Berkeley.